Heart Sutra

 Dr. Neff helps readers understand that compassion isn’t only something that we should apply to others.
 Just as we’d have compassion for a good friend who was going through a hard time or felt inadequate in some way, why not for ourselves?
 Many people believe that they need to be self-critical to motivate themselves, but in fact they just end up feeling anxious, incompetent and depressed.
 Dr. Neff’s research shows that far from encouraging self-indulgence, self-compassion helps us to see ourselves clearly and make needed changes because we care about ourselves and want to reach our full potential.

 A further recommendation to this book came from an MSc student who said it ‘read like a novel’.
 You can’t say that of many mindfulness and compassion books!
-So below the short practice of the Self Compassion Break:
+So below the short practice of:

 1. This is a moment of suffering